mrch81/satdb/README.md

 The objective of the project is to exploit:

 - GraphQL querying capabilities
 - WebSocket subscriptions for updates

-> Given more resources, this may evolve into a comprensive Satellelite Database Management System.
+> Given more resources, this may evolve into a comprensive
+> Satellelite Database Management System.
+> For now, only the Satellite table is populated using
+> NASA's TLE API which is set in django settings.
+> The Payload, Launcher and Owner tables are empty.
+> However for test purpose they can be populated using
+> the fixtures provided with the code.

+---

 ## Features